HOME *

 TRIM TAB--A device that can fly an airplane better than the pilot.

-USEFUL LOAD--The number of Cokes you can drink without having to land for an
+USEFUL LOAD--The number of Cokes you can drink without having to land

 unscheduled rest stop short of destination airport.